stevenaeola/amc/composition/PITCHME.md

 - Augmentation: make (some) notes longer; make (some) intervals wider.
 Diminution
 - Remapping: change scale or time signature
 - Phasing and other polymetric techniques
-- Harmonization: functional harmony and substitution; harmonic planing; tintinnabulation
+- Harmonization: functional harmony and substitution; harmonic planing; tintinnabulation;
 - Polymeters and polychords

 Not too much: simple is often good e.g. repeat up an octave